code-423n4/2025-01-bakerfi-mitigation/README.md

 ## Findings being mitigated

-Mitigations of all High and Medium issues will be considered in-scope and listed here.
+Mitigations of all High and Medium issues will be considered in-scope and are listed here:

 - [F-1: Users may encounter losses on assets deposited through `StrategySupplyERC4626`](https://code4rena.com/evaluate/2024-12-bakerfi-invitational/findings/F-1)
 - [F-2: Anyone can call StrategySupplyBase.harvest, allowing users to avoid paying performance fees on interest](https://code4rena.com/evaluate/2024-12-bakerfi-invitational/findings/F-2)